abhishek-kumar-code/Redfish_Public/Specification.md

 #### Settings

 A Settings resource represents the future state and configuration of the resource.
 For resources that support a future state and configuration, the response shall contain a property with the "@Redfish.Settings" annotation.
 While the resource represents the [current state](#current-configuration), the Settings resource represents the future intended state.

-The values in the Settings resource is applied to the resource either directly, such as with a POST of an action or a PUT request, or indirectly, such as when a user reboots a machine outside of the Redfish Service.
+The values in the Settings resource are applied to the resource either directly, such as with a POST of an action (such as Reset) or a PUT/PATCH request, or indirectly, such as when a user reboots a machine outside of the Redfish Service.
 A client may also indicate its preference of when to apply the future configuration for a given Settings resource.
-A client shall include "@Redfish.Settings" annotation in the request body to indicate when to apply the Settings resource.
+A client shall include the "@Redfish.Settings" annotation in the request body to indicate when to apply the Settings resource.
 See properties defined in the "Settings" Redfish Schema for details.

 #### Services